At a Glance

 How to execute the perfect patient survey

-Designing an effective patient experience survey involves several steps to gather, analyze, and act upon the feedback collected.
+It takes several steps to design an effective patient experience survey.
+Then, it’s time to gather, analyze, and act upon the feedback collected.
 Follow these 8 steps to create and execute the perfect patient experience survey at your practice.
 You can also refer to this patient experience survey template for further ideas.

 1. Define clear objectives

-Clearly define the objectives of your survey.
 What specific aspects of the patient experience or practice operations are you trying to assess or improve?
-Perhaps your goal is to:
+Perhaps your goal in your healthcare messages is to:

 - Identify areas for improvement in patient care